-Lateral movement of the foundation SOLW will be monitored by the inclinometers.
-Readings will be taken manually using a portable inclinometer probe and a portable readout two times a week during SCA construction and operation.
 The Design Engineer may adjust the monitoring frequency based on the observed readings.
 It is recommended that the same probe and control cable be used for each survey for consistency.
+If the inclinometer data indicates unacceptable movement, the geotextile tube sequencing will be altered or other remedial actions will be taken, as discussed in Section 4.

 The two inclinometers inside the SCA footprint near the proposed boundaries of Phase I will be abandoned during the construction of Phases II and III liner systems, as directed by the Design Engineer.